Cite this

 The noisy channel coding theorem considers the performance of channels as the block length goes to infinity, and it has two important implications (Figure 17e):

-Encoder/decoder pairs exist which can transmit messages with arbitrarily small probability of error at nonzero rates up to the channel capacity
+1. Encoder/decoder pairs exist which can transmit messages with arbitrarily small probability of error at nonzero rates up to the channel capacity

-At rates above the channel capacity, no encoder/decoder pairs can transmit messages with arbitrarily small error probability
+2. At rates above the channel capacity, no encoder/decoder pairs can transmit messages with arbitrarily small error probability

 4.2.3 The benefits of long block length

 The noisy channel coding theorem shows that information can be transmitted at a rate up to the channel capacity in the asymptotic setting of infinitely long block lengths.
-This leads to the question, what is it about long block lengths that makes this achievable, even for channel/source pairs (like the ones in Figure 14) that cannot reach the channel capacity in the short block length setting?
+This leads to the question: what is it about long block lengths that makes this achievable, even for channel/source pairs (like the ones in Figure 14) that cannot reach the channel capacity in the short block length setting?

-The answer is that long block lengths make both channels and sources more uniform in such a way that the problem of finding an encoder that optimally maps source messages to channel inputs becomes trivial: it can accomplished by simply picking a fixed random mapping.
+The answer is that long block lengths make both channels and sources more uniform in such a way that the problem of finding an encoder that optimally maps source messages to channel inputs becomes trivial: it can be accomplished by simply picking a fixed random mapping.
 As discussed in Section 4.1.1, a good encoder will map the most probable source messages to channel inputs that are the least noisy (minimize \(H(\mathrm{Y}\mid \mathrm{X})\)) as well as choosing inputs that minimize the overlap of messages at the channel output (minimize \(H(\mathrm{X}\mid \mathrm{Y})\)).

 By extending a source to a long block length (i.e. encoding a sequence of messages rather than individual messages), all sources will start to resemble maximum entropy sources, which have uniform probability over all messages.
 This happens either because: 1) individual messages are already coming from a maximum entropy source, and this will remain true at any block length.
 2) Redundant sources will produce equally probable typical sequences (discussed in Section 2.4.1) onto which nearly all of the probability mass will concentrate, and non-typical sequences can be ignored because they contain vanishingly small probability.
 Thus, a redundant source, when extended, behaves like a maximum entropy source over a smaller number of possible messages (the typical set).

-However, since we can never actually have an infinite block length in practice, in many situations information transmission can do better than a fixed, random encoder, by shifting more probable messages onto less noisy, less-overlapping inputs.
+However, since we can never actually have an infinite block length in practice, in many situations information transmission can do better than a fixed, random encoder, by shifting more probable messages onto inputs with less noisy, less-overlapping outputs.
 This is possible because when \(N\) is not infinite, any redundant source will not produce equally probable messages.
 How to do this in practice will be explored in the next section.

 4.3 Noisy channel coding in practice